boyter/boyter.org/content/posts/sloc-cloc-code.md

 The implementation at least as I have implemented it makes no difference with different buffer sizes or is worse most of the time.

 At this point I started looking at running parallel reads of the same file.
-However this seemed insane as its probably faster to read continuous bytes from most small files.
+However this seemed insane as its probably faster to read continuous bytes for small files.

 So all I managed to establish in the above was that the way I used memory maps makes no difference for small files and that I cannot write better code than the Go maintainers (not a big suprise there).
 I did so pretty comprehensively though so I have that going for me.